Dimensional Rift

 Scroll

-Scrolls have a powerful, one-off, "When summoned:" trigger-type effect, and then are essentially clutter until they can be destroyed.
+Scrolls have a powerful, one-off, "When summoned:" trigger effect, and then are essentially clutter until they can be destroyed.

-They have a special rule regarding their Knowledge Stat: unlike other cards, they do not acquire Mana counters when summoned; in fact their "mana" is considered "spent" when their effect activate.
-However, their can still be sac'ed face-down to acquire a discount from Hidden Knowledge.
-Do note that, if you choose to do so, you can't also use the same Scroll as a artifact or generic card sac cost.
+They have a special rule regarding their Will: unlike other cards, they do not acquire Mana counters when summoned; in fact their "mana" is considered "spent" when their effect activates.
+However, their can still be sac'ed face-down for their Mana cost via the Hidden Sacrifice rule, before they are ever flipped.

 Monuments

 Monuments are extremely resilient as they cannot be targeted and do not interact with the targeting system.
-They are rare and you have only one Monument zone, and have effects that normally affect the entire battlefield.
+They are rare and you have only one Monument zone, and their effects affect the entire battlefield (including opponent's cards!).

 Card Lifecycle